OFS/ofs.github.io/docs/hw/f2000x/user_guides/ug_qs_ofs_f2000x/ug_qs_ofs_f2000x.md

 You can determine which region of flash was used to configure their FPGA device using the command `fpgainfo fme` and looking at the row labelled **Boot Page**.

 When loading a new FPGA SR image, use the command `rsu fpga`.
 When loading a new BMC image, use the command `rsu bmc`.
 When using the RSU command, you may select which image will be configured to the selected device.
-For example, when performing an RSU for the Intel Agilex 7 FPGA, you may select to configure the **user1**, **user2**, or **factory** image.
+For example, when performing an RSU for the Agilex™ 7 FPGA, you may select to configure the **user1**, **user2**, or **factory** image.
 When performing an RSU for the C10 BMC, you may select to configure the user or factory image.
 You may also use RSU to reconfigure the SDM on devices that support it.
 The RSU command sends an instruction to the BMC to reconfigure the selected device from an image stored in flash.

 ```bash
 $ rsu fpga --page=user1 15:00.0